-- Warning.

-- Fine not more than RM 200.00.

-- Suspension from any or all University's facilities in a certain decided period of time.
+Suspension from any or all University's facilities in a certain decided period of time.

-- Exclusion from any parts of University in a certain decided period of time.

-- Expulsion from University.
+Exclusion from any parts of University in a certain decided period of time.
+Expulsion from University.

-d) Incomplete Grade (Tidak Lengkap - TL)
+f) Incomplete Grade (Tidak Lengkap - TL)

-Incomplete Grade (Tidak Lengkap - TL) can be applied by students if they have not completed any specific components such as final report.
-This application needs to be made to the Dean of Student Development and Alumni through Report Supervisor (SMMTC).
+Incomplete Grade (Tidak Lengkap - TL) can be applied by student if he/she has not completed any specific components such as the final report.
+This application needs to be submitted to the Dean of Student Development and Alumni through the Report Supervisor (SMMTC).

-Please refer "Item 12.0 Regulations for UUM Industrial Training Program" for more information.
+Please refer "Item 12.0 Regulations for UUM Industrial Training Programme" for more information.